 GDPR makes it vital to conduct the employee survey with a legitimate business intent for each piece of data collected.
 For this reason, it is important that your team is equipped to ensure all survey data aligns with your survey’s purpose.
 Furthermore, it is advisable to consult with your company’s legal team prior to new data collection to ensure GDPR compliance and help determine if other national or regional regulations are applicable.

-The cornerstone of GDPR is putting control of information back into the hands of the individual offering it.
+GDPR requires organizations to obtain affirmative consent before collecting personal information and allows individuals to request data modification or deletion.
 One of the ways the GDPR enforces this is by requiring affirmative consent before personal information is collected and stored.
 Minimally, companies administering an employee survey should notify their EU employees about the data being collected and how it will be used.

 Consent is particularly important when it comes to demographic data used to inform survey results.
 Not only do GDPR standards require that the storage and use of this information be reevaluated for its need-based legitimacy, but it may also be required to specifically inform employees about its use.
 In some cases, this information may be subject to the employee’s request for editing, modification, or even deletion.
 The guidelines around this caveat are particularly complex—not all data is subject to these requests, but in most cases, GDPR requires demonstrable proof of legitimacy for denying such requests.